NAG-DevOps/streamalert-ws/README.md

 * Under `doc/team2/pm1` we have a README that outlines how to set up and run each part of PM1.
 * Under `src` we have all the client and service related classes and generated files, as well as general utility classes.
 * Under `config` we have the StreamAlert configuration files that have been created/modified.
+    * What is under `/config/streamalert/conf/clusters` are the clusters we have defined for deployment.
+	* What is under `/config/streamalert/conf` are configuration files specifying the source buckets, logs, outputs, etc.
+	* What is under `/config/streamalert/rules` are the rules we have created.
+	* What is under `/config/streamalert/tests` are the test scripts we made that send test data to the rules we made.

 ## Documentation ##